findy-network/findy-network.github.io/content/en/blog/trust-chain/index.md

 a master key level.
 Other factors like a cloning counter and an authenticator ID are left out for simplicity.
-1. We can ask TEE to create a new key pair for FIDO2 registration, which gives us a unique key-pair that includes `public key` and *encrypted private key*, i.e.  `credential ID`.
+1. We can ask TEE to create a new key pair for FIDO2 registration, which gives us a unique key pair that includes `public key` and *encrypted private key*, i.e.  `credential ID`.
 2. Our authenticator sends the FIDO2 `attestation object` to the server.
-3. When authenticator receives FIDO2 challenge during authentication, it builds it to the key pair in the same format as registration.
+3. When the authenticator receives the FIDO2 challenge during authentication, it builds it to the key pair in the same format as registration.
-4. The TEE inside authenticator builds us the `assertion object` ready to send to FIDO2 server.
+4. The TEE inside the authenticator builds us the `assertion object` ready to send to the FIDO2 server.

 As we can see, the master key never leaves the TEE.
 The implementation can be done with help cloud